 PWT — Palau Time

-See what PWT means, where it is used, its UTC+9 offset, and how to convert Palau Time to other time zones.
+See what PWT means, where it is used, and convert Palau Time (UTC+9) to other time zones with live comparison tools.

-PWT stands for Palau Time and uses UTC+9 year-round.
-It is used in Palau as the standard local time.
+PWT stands for Palau Time and uses a fixed UTC+9 offset.
+It is used in Palau as the country's standard local time year-round.

-Palau Time does not observe DST, so PWT stays at UTC+9 throughout the year.
-There are no seasonal clock changes to track.
+Palau Time does not observe daylight saving time, so PWT stays at UTC+9 throughout the year.
+This keeps local time consistent across all months.

-Compare PWT with other zones using the visual hour-by-hour grid and scheduling table.
+Compare PWT with other time zones using the visual time grid and hour-by-hour tables.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert PWT to Other Time Zones